tzvetanmoev/GlobalWealth/README.md

 <p>Questions?
 Comments?
 Concerns?
 Get in touch with me Tzvetan Moev using tzvetan.moev@kcl.ac.uk.</p>

-<p>THis website is an updated version of Jack Blundell's <a href="https://jackblun.github.io/Globalinc/">Globalinc</a>.
+<p>This website is an updated version of Jack Blundell's <a href="https://jackblun.github.io/Globalinc/">Globalinc</a>.
 I have mostly used his coding for this project, so we owe him a massive thanks.
 This could not have been possible without his efforts. </a></p>